apavlidi/IT_API/README.md

 # [IT_API](http://api.it.teithe.gr/) [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](https://github.com/apavlidi/IT_API/wiki/How-to-contribute)

-IT_API is an API that integrates with the services of the https://www.it.teithe.gr/?lang=el
+IT_API is an API that integrates with the Internet services of the department of [Information Technology at Alexander Technological Education Institute of Thessaloniki](https://www.it.teithe.gr/?lang=el)

 ## Installation

 ### Requirements

 * You should have nodejs installed.If you don`t just go [here](https://nodejs.org/en/) and install it.
-* You should have an internal IP of the IT departpment.Connect via vpn with the instructions [here](https://apps.it.teithe.gr/service/openvpn)
+* You should have an internal IP of the IT departpment.Connect via vpn with the instructions [here](https://apps.it.teithe.gr/service/openvpn).

 #### Windows